gchure/phd/src/chapter_01/section_03_evolutionary_adaptation.md

 introduced *into the repressor protein*  (resulting in a non-synonymous amino acid change), we are once again ignorant *a priori* of what changes, if any, that mutation may have imparted on the system.
-In @Fig:pedagogical_delF_intro, we show two separate hypothetical mutations ,shown in purple and orange, which significantly change the character of the system by either increasing or decreasing the fold-change in gene expression, respectively.
+In @Fig:pedagogical_delF_intro, we examine two separate hypothetical mutations, shown in purple and orange, which significantly change the character of the system by either increasing or decreasing the fold-change in gene expression, respectively.
 If we assume that these mutations do not change the underlying physics of the system, we are